Greatest Hits – Volume I & Volume II

-Greatest Hits – Volume I & Volume II is the first greatest hits album by American Billy Joel.
-The album has been certified double diamond by the RIAA, selling over 11.5 million copies (23 million units) and is tied with Pink Floyd's The Wall for sixth most certified album of all time in the US.
+Greatest Hits – Volume I & Volume II is the first greatest hits album by American singer-songwriter Billy Joel, released on August 2, 1985.
+The album has been certified double diamond by the RIAA, selling over 11.5 million copies (23 million units) and ranking as the sixth-most-certified album of all time in the US.
+The compilation of recordings between 1973 and 1985 includes two previously unreleased tracks, "You're Only Human (Second Wind)" and "The Night Is Still Young".
+The two songs were released as singles and would later reappear on subsequent box sets.